qinqian/lisa/README.md

 ### LISA
-LISA documentation is hosted at http://cistrome.org/~qqin/lisa/build/html.
-Web version is hosted at http://lisa.cistrome.org.
+Web version and documentation is hosted at http://lisa.cistrome.org.
-Old version can be found at https://bitbucket.org/Alvin_Qin/marge2/.

 ### LICENSE
 LISA is freely available for non-commercial use.
 If you may use it for a